mateusb12/TravelScrapper/docs/api/get_all_flights.md

 ```

 To get all fields, simply include all fields in your query.
-Note that in GraphQL, you don't need to send separate requests to different endpoints to get different types of data.
-You can get all the data you need in a single request by including all the fields you need in your query.
 For example:

 ```http
 POST /graphql